SoftSimu/CellSim3D/documentation.md

 + "attraction_range"

-  It is the cutoff distance between two nodes that determines whether we have an adhesion force or not, we have the force where the distance between two nodes is smaller than the attraction range.
+  It is the cutoff distance between two nodes that determines whether we have an adhesion force or not, we have the force where the distance between two nodes is smaller than the cutoff.
 + We have "attraction_strength" and "Youngs_mod" such that the product of these two is the attraction stiffness.